 Wax Trillium and Painted Trillium were noted on the 1993 planting list also - it is not known if this is a repeat listing or if he planted them two years in succession.

-A memorial received for Dr. Daniel Nordquist is going to be used to erect a water fountain in the Upland Garden replacing a plain spigot.
-It will be of Lannon Limestone to match the other Garden fountain.
+Memorials of $3,800 received for Dr. Daniel T. Nordquist were going to be used to erect a water fountain in the Upland Garden replacing a plain spigot.
+He was a researcher at the University of Minnesota and died at age 34 on December 11, 1993.
+It will be of Lannon Limestone to match the other Garden fountains.
 Daniel’s brother Tim was building a microscope for the Shelter use.
 Daniel’s mother Joan Nordquist had already authorized funds for a wood bookcase for the Shelter.